Rotation numbers of perturbations of smooth dynamics: Definitions and statement of results

 We say that a linear cocycle or a diffeomorphism {\em satisfies the ellipticity/domination dichotomy} if for each index $0< i<d$, where $d=\dim V$ or $\dim M$, we have the following sharp dichotomy: \begin{itemize} \item either there is a global dominated splitting of index $i$, \item or there is an $i$-elliptic periodic point. \end{itemize}

+\begin{remark} In \cref{t.cocyclewithsimpleLyap} we do not need to assume that the base transformation $T$ is invertible.
+The following conjectures and results about linear cocycles however only deal with cocycles fibering over a homeomorphism $T$. \end{remark}

-\begin{conjecture}[ellipticity/domination dichotomy for cocycles] Let $T\colon X\to X$ be a basic hyperbolic homeomorphism (e.g a full shift) and let $V$ be a smooth vector bundle on $X$.
-For all $r\geq 0$ there is an open and dense subset $\cO\subset LC^r_{V,T}$ of linear cocycles of class $C^r$ that satisfy the ellipticity/domination dichotomy. \end{conjecture}
+\begin{conjecture}[ellipticity/domination dichotomy for cocycles] Let a homeomorphism $T\colon X\to X$ be a factor of a transitive SFT and let $V$ be a smooth vector bundle on $X$.
+For each $r\geq 0$, there is an open and dense subset $\cO\subset LC^r_{V,T}$ of linear cocycles that satisfy the ellipticity/domination dichotomy. \end{conjecture}

+The assumption on $T$ is one of an abundance of periodic point.
+This may compared with the hyperbolicity/bounded cocycles dichotomies of Avila, Bochi, Damanik~\cite{ABD} under diametrically opposite conditions: if $T$ is minimal on $X$ finite dimensional, then is an open and dense subset of continuous $SL(2,\RR)$-cocycles that are either hyperbolic or (continuously) cohomologous to an $\SO(2,\RR)$-cocycle.

+\begin{remark} If $T$ is an irrational rotation of the circle $\TT$, ellipticity can obviously not happen.
+And if a linear cocycle $\cA$ on $V=\TT\times \RR^2$ fibers above $T$ and is not isotopic to $\Id$, then the induced projective cocycle acts parabolically on the homology group $H_1(\PP V, \RR)$.
+In particular, it cannot leave invariant any section $s\colon X\to \PP(\RR^2)$, that is, $\cA$ cannot leave invariant any $1$-dimensional bundle.
+Thus we have open sets of linear cocycles fibering above an irrational rotation that do not satisfy the ellipticity/domination dichotomy. \end{remark}

+It is tempting to weaken the assumptions on the homeomorphism $T$ in \cref{c.complexdominationdichotconje} to that of a density of periodic points.
+This fails however to take into account the possibility of orientation inversion phenomena, as seen in the following counter example: